rmrk-team/evm-sample-contracts/contracts/SplitEquippable/README.md

 Sample contracts deployed to 0x5FbDB2315678afecb367f032d93F642f64180aa3 | 0x9fE46736679d2D9a65F0992F2272dE9f3c7fa6e0, 0xe7f1725E7734CE288F8367e1Bb143E90bb3F0512 | 0xCf7Ed3AccA5a467e9e704C703E8D87F634fB0Fc9 and 0xDc64a140Aa3E981100a9becA4E685f962f0cF6C9
 Base is set
 Minted 5 kanarias
-Minted 3 gems into each kanariaNestable
+Minted 3 gems into each nestableKanaria
-Accepted 1 gemNestable for each kanariaNestable Accepted 1 gemNestable for each kanariaNestable Accepted 1 gemNestable for each kanariaNestable
+Accepted 1 nestableGem for each nestableKanaria Accepted 1 nestableGem for each nestableKanaria Accepted 1 nestableGem for each nestableKanaria
 Added 2 asset entries
 Added assets to token 1
 Assets accepted
-Added 8 gemNestable assets.
+Added 8 nestableGem assets.
 2 Types of gems with full, left, mid and right versions.
 Added 4 assets to each of 3 gems.
 Accepted 4 assets to each of 3 gems.
-Equipped 3 gems into first kanariaNestable
+Equipped 3 gems into first nestableKanaria
 Composed:  [
   [
     BigNumber { value: "2" },